keltia/fetiche-rs/opensky-history/README.md

 This is a special app, it uses embedded Python through It uses [SSH]  to connect to a specific shell on the `data.opensky-network.org` machine.
+It supports only `pyopensky` v1.4 for now.
+2.x API has completely changed.

 ## USAGE